andrescorrada/DEC-HAI-2022AIAuditChallenge/README.md

 4. [AnEnablingTechnology.nb](./AnEnablingTechnology.nb) briefly outlines the many
 ways that algebraic evaluators can be leveraged and their usefulness.
-Three applications of algebraic evaluators are briefly discussed - AutoML, Fair AI, and Error Correction.
+Three applications of algebraic evaluators are briefly discussed&mdash;AutoML, Fair AI, and Error Correction.

 5. [DifferentNotionsOfIndependence.md](./DifferentNotionsOfIndependence.md)